mnit-rtmc/iris/docs/rest_api.md

 - `PATCH iris/api/{type}/{name}`: Update attributes of one object, with JSON
 - `DELETE iris/api/{type}/{name}`: Delete one object

+## Status Data

+Some types have additional resources for status data.
+These are:

+- `GET iris/api/comm_link_stat`
+- `GET iris/api/controller_stat`

+These contain status data for every object of the resource type.
+Note that the status data is also included in a `GET` request for an individual object.

+## Lookup Tables

+There are some "static" lookup tables, which change infrequently, and only when IRIS is updated.
+These are:

+- `GET iris/api/comm_protocol`
+- `GET iris/api/condition`

 ## ETags and Caching

 Consider using Etags to avoid mid-air collisions